timtadh/gopkgr/README.md

 # Usage

-    go get github.com/timtadh/gopkg
+    go get github.com/timtadh/gopkgr
-    eval $(gopkg --goenv-function) ## add this to your .bashrc
+    eval $(gopkgr --goenv-function) ## add this to your .bashrc

 Making a virtual environment (or activating one)